 While the citizens of Canada elect their representatives of Parliament, citizens do not elect their Prime Minister.
 The Governor General of Canada, has the constitutional power, given by King George VI under the “Letters Patent”, 1947, to select and to dismiss the Prime Minister of Canada.

-Greg Felton, a Vancouver reporter, launched a unsuccessful petition, in November, 2013, asking Governor General David Johnston to fire Prime Minister Stephen Harper, who was allegedly governing undemocratically or illegally by Proroguing parliament, or temporarily closing it down.
+Greg Felton, a Vancouver reporter, launched a unsuccessful petition, in November, 2013, asking Governor General David Johnston to fire Prime Minister Stephen Harper, who was allegedly governing undemocratically or illegally by Proroguing parliament, that is, temporarily closing it down.

-So far, the desire to reform the system of government has been neither to abolish the Monarchy, nor to abolish the representative system.
-Instead, Canadians have been distracted with reforming the operational system of electing representatives.
+So far, the public desire to change the system of government in Canada has been neither to abolish the Monarchy, nor to abolish the representative system.
+Instead, Canadians have been distracted with reforming the operational system of electing party representatives.

-All political parties, claiming that one electoral change or another would improve the proportion of their representatives in government, have considered enlarging the areas of political ridings in order to have multiple representatives per riding.
+All political parties, claiming that one electoral change or another would improve the proportion of their representation in government, have considered proportional representation, PR, by enlarging the areas of political ridings in order to have multiple representatives per riding.

-To this effect, STV – BC has been twice put to a referendum, in 2005 and in 2009, and it has been twice rejected by the people.
+in 2005 and in 2009, a form of PR, STV – BC was twice put to a referendum, and it was twice rejected by the people.

 Also aiming to democratize representative governance, some municipal councils, have proposed reducing the “at-large” municipal areas, represented by multiple councillors, into smaller wards, represented by single councillors.

-This electoral system may require appointing, if necessary, a number of unelected party member to replace a number of elected politicians, in some local ridings, in order to comply with (at large) party-proportionality.
+It should be noted that it will require appointing a number of unelected party member to replace a number of elected politicians, from some ridings, in order to comply with (at large) party-proportionality.

-A Citizen’s initiative for proportional representation, failed to collect the minimum of 10% signatures of each BC riding, as required by the BC’s electoral system, in 2001.
+In 2001, a Citizen’s initiative for proportional representation, failed to collect the minimum of 10% signatures of each BC riding, as required by the BC’s electoral system,.

-From Tommy Douglas’ Mice Story, we can interpret that to transcend above the tradition of changing party colours from Blue to Red and all shades in between, people need to identify, campaign, and vote for social policies, rather than to continue giving away their political power to colourful representatives.
+From the Tommy Douglas’ Mice Story, we can interpret that to transcend above the tradition of changing party colours from Blue to Red and all shades in between, which is what we’ve been doing for 150 years, we might consider identifying relevant social policies like: LNG industry, Site C Dam Project, Medical Service Plan financing, etc. and demanding from candidates of any colour to implement a non-binding plebiscite system where we can register our choices, rather than to continue giving away, unconditionally, our legislative power to a representative of any colour.